Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Theoretical Analysis

 \subsubsection{Convergence Under Generalized Polyak-\L{}ojasiewicz Inequality}

-The set of global optima of an invex function, $ f(\xx) $, is characterized by the zeros of the gradient, $ \nabla f(\xx) $.
-If, in addition, the distance to the optimal set, in terms of iterates and/or their respective function values, is also somehow related to $ \nabla f(\xx) $, then one can obtain rates at which the iterates and/or their objective values approach optimality.
-In this section, we introduce an important sub-class of invex problems, which allows us to do that.
-More specifically, we show that, to achieve $\epsilon$-sub-optimality in objective value in \cref{eq:obj}, i.e., $ f(\xxk) - \min_{\xx \in \reals^d} f(\xx) \leq \epsilon $, Newton-MR achieves R-linear/sublinear convergence for functions, which satisfy the generalized Polyak-\L{}ojasiewicz inequality.
+The set of global optima of an invex function, $ f(\xx) $, is characterized by the zeros of the gradient, $ \bgg(\xx) $.
+If, in addition, the distance to the optimal set, in terms of iterates and/or their respective function values, is also somehow related to $ \bgg(\xx) $, then one can obtain rates at which the iterates and/or their objective values approach optimality.
+In this section, we consider an important sub-class of invex problems, which allows us to do that.

-\begin{definition}[Generalized Polyak-\L{}ojasiewicz Inequality] Let $\mathcal{X} \subseteq \reals^d$ be an open set.
+\begin{definition}[Generalized Polyak-\L{}ojasiewicz Inequality] Let $\mathcal{X} \subseteq \real^d$ be an open set.
 A differentiable function $f$ on $\mathcal{X}$ is said to satisfy the generalized Polyak-\L{}ojasiewicz (GPL) inequality on $ \mathcal{X} $ if there exist $ 1 < \eta < \infty $ and $ 0 < \mu < \infty $ such that

 The class of functions satisfying \cref{eq:error_bound_property} is denoted by $ \mathcal{F}^{GPL}_{\eta,\mu} $. \end{definition}